tonezone6/Passcode/README.md

     }
 }
 ```
-and then just call `present(using:)` method
+Then, in order to present passcode modal screen, just use `present(using:)`

 ```swift
 let mySecureStorage = SecureStorage() Passcode.present(using: mySecureStorage)
 ```

-Passcode also supports dark mode.
+Passcode also support dark mode.

 ![Passcode](Sources/light.png)
 ![Passcode](Sources/dark.png)